remotion-dev/remotion/packages/docs/docs/cloudrun/cli/render.md

 Specify the name of the service which should be used to perform the render.

 ## Media Rendering Specific Flags

+The above flags can be used for rendering both Still and Media.
+These flags are specific for Media rendering.

 ### `--codec`